sequelize/sequelize/docs/docs/hooks.md

 // Here we use the promise-style of async hooks rather than
 // the callback.
 User.hook('afterCreate', function(user, options) {
-  // 'trans' will be available in options.transaction
+  // 'transaction' will be available in options.transaction

   // This operation will be part of the same transaction as the
   // original User.create call.